FAQ

 Through its Access All Arts program, DADAA offers Audio Description for selected Fremantle International Street Arts Festival shows.

-How can I access the Audio Description service?
+How can I access the Audio Descriptive service?

 Check for this logo on shows offering this service.